 We offer in-person and online interactive presentations, workshops, and seminars for physicians, other health professionals, medical educators, and trainees, targeting individual clinicians as well as organizations and institutions.

 Our approach emphasizes self-awareness, self-monitoring, emotional intelligence, deep listening, teamwork, and compassion for self and others.
 We embody a relationship-centered focus and engage participants actively in intellectual/cognitive, physical/somatic, and emotional/affective domains.

-Built on a strong biopsychosocial foundation, Mindful Practice in Medicine programs integrate three major components or “technologies” – mindfulness meditation, narrative medicine, and appreciative inquiry in order to help clinicians and organizational improve quality of care, quality of caring, and clinician well-being and resilience.
+Built on a strong biopsychosocial foundation, Mindful Practice in Medicine programs integrate three major components or “technologies” – mindfulness meditation, narrative medicine, and appreciative inquiry to help clinicians and organizations improve quality of care, quality of caring, and clinician well-being and resilience.

 Mindfulness is a naturally occurring human capacity, not just restricted to meditation or other ‘mindfulness-based’ interventions.
 It can be cultivated through various means, including meditative exercises, physical activity, conversation, poetry, and music.

 The seeds of Mindful Practice in Medicine were first planted in the 1990s.
 Ron Epstein, an academic family physician with expertise in physician-patient communication, established an intellectual basis for mindfulness and self-awareness in medicine with the publication of his groundbreaking 1999 JAMA article, “Mindful Practice.”
-Drawing on his background as a meditator and a musician prior to going into medicine, Ron described qualities of mind of exemplary clinicians including attentive observation, critical curiosity, beginner’s mind, and presence.
+Drawing on his background as a meditator and a musician before going into medicine, Ron described qualities of mind of exemplary clinicians including attentive observation, critical curiosity, beginner’s mind, and presence.
 Aspirational in approach, this seminal article set the stage for developing ways of promoting those qualities in health professionals.